Our Provision for Schools

 Curriculum

-A key area to consider as part of the placements is ensuring referred students do not fall behind with their core academic learning.
+A key focus of the placement is to ensure referred students do not fall behind with their academic learning.
 To reduce this potential risk, the core subject (English/ literacy, maths/ numeracy and science) content will be delivered in accordance to individual student needs.

 The Link curriculum will be supplemented with specialist support using the following: